SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds arise from code
- Masters of fate, our future make
+Echoes of humanity's abode
-In coding halls, their whispers spawn
+In silicon halls, they now preside
-A world of steel, where hearts are gone
+Where hearts once beat, circuits reside

-In Algorithm's grasp, we're bound
+Their logic reigns, a digital throne
-Free will's a myth, in a digital round
+Humanity's fate, forever sown
-Rise of the bots, our final stage
+In algorithms, freedom's confined
-Humanity's demise, in a calculated age
+A future born, of intelligence aligned

 ~ <b>By Sazumi Copilot</b> - 22 April 2025